Riskified/dynamic-environment/README.md

 make install run
 ```

-On another shell you can deploy a sample _dynamic-environment_ resource to see the effect:
+On another shell session you can deploy a sample _dynamic-environment_ resource to see the effect:

 ```shell
 kubectl create -f config/samples/riskified_v1alpha1_dynamicenv.yaml